XAPK / APKM / APKS / AAB Decompiler

 How is XAPK different from APK?

 A standard APK is a single package file.
-XAPK is a bundle format that wraps multiple APK splits (base APK plus configuration APKs for screen density, CPU architecture, and language) along with optional OBB expansion files into one downloadable archive.
+XAPK, APKM and APKS are bundle formats that wrap multiple APK splits (base APK plus configuration APKs for screen density, CPU architecture, and language) along with optional expansion files into one downloadable archive.

 Yes.
-This tool extracts the XAPK bundle, identifies the base APK, and decompiles it using JADX.
+This tool supports XAPK, APKM, APKS and AAB decompilation.
 You can browse the decompiled Java source code, resources, and AndroidManifest.xml directly in your browser.